 You should apply straightaway if you think you are eligible for a benefit as it is not always possible to backdate payments.
 You should also let us know immediately, if your circumstances change, as any overpayment must be paid back to the council.

 If you are on a low income you may be eligible for council tax support to help pay your council tax bill.
 Any support awarded will be deducted from your council tax bill.

 If you are claiming Universal Credit you will still need to apply for council tax support.

 The easiest way to apply for council tax support is to complete our online claim form.

 Housing benefit is for people on low income to help them pay their rent.
-It is a means tested benefit, which means that your income and savings are taken into consideration when an application is considered.
+It is usually paid straight into your bank account.

 If you are entitled to Universal Credit this would include support for housing costs and you will not receive housing benefit.